 |CYP3A inhibitors||Cobicistat||Acts in the same capacity as ritonavir – namely, that the drug is used to inhibit CYP enzymes that otherwise metabolize HIV drugs.
 This means lower doses of HIV drugs may be used to achieve the same clinical effect, whilst reducing side effect burden.
 Cobicistat is typically combined with other HIV drugs, such as elvitegravir or atazanavir.
 Unlike ritonavir, though, cobicistat has no inherent anti-HIV activity.|

-Our next key class in our study of antiviral drugs pharmacology are medicines used to treat hepatitis B infection.
-You may notice that some of these drugs are also used as antiretroviral medicines.
+The following medicines are used to treat hepatitis B infection.
+You may notice that some of these drugs are also used as antiretroviral drugs.

 |Lamivudine||Nucleoside reverse transcriptase inhibitor.|